smaremanda/add-in-docs/reference/shared/document/gotobyidasync-method.md

 The following example shows how to:

--  **Get the id** of the currently selected slides using the[getSelectedDataAsync](../reference/shared/document/getselecteddataasync-method.md) method.
+-  **Get the id** of the currently selected slides using the [getSelectedDataAsync](../reference/shared/document/getselecteddataasync-method.md) method.

 -  **Specify the returned id** as the slide to go to.